 Clutter and junk come in all manner of forms.
 There is the bulky stuff, the small but corrosive, and the heavy but useless stuff.
 While you keep accumulating these items, have you ever thought of their effect on your house?
 Imagine the cumulative weight of all these things you are keeping in that spare room.
 Or the scrapes and corrosion that some may cause.
 Your house flooring can get compromised and give way, especially for wooden floorboards.
 On the other hand, your floors or walls could get smudged or corroded by leaking liquids.
 These are from some items like batteries and engine parts.

 You should store unused items in a storage unit away from your house.
 This is especially if they are too many to avoid damaging parts of your house.
-Alternatively, you can do a cleanup to prevent the infestation of pests that are attracted by clutter.
+Alternatively, you can do a cleanup to prevent the infestation of pests that are attracted by clutter or use a non toxic carpet moth killer treatment.
 Hoarding cleanup will help you prevent the destruction of other sections of your house by these pests, mildew, and fungus.

 Mental Exhaustion and Conflict